Ynlay/100-days-of-code/log.md

 **Today's Progress**: Visited HackerRank after a long time and completed quite a few SQL challenges to solidify it.

+### Day 74: April 3

+**Today's Progress**: Learned more about useful eclipse plugins, continued SQL challenges at HackerRank and enrolled on 			      wordpress tutorials in Udemy.

 ### DAYS SKIPPED SO FAR : 16